TinakMatus/MyHomelab/README.md

 - Set up Parsec on both the Windows VM and Arch Linux client for low-latency remote use.

-- Pre-downloaded NVIDIA drivers and GPU-Z, ready for the physical GPU installation.
+- Pre-downloaded NVIDIA drivers and GPU-Z ready for the physical GPU installation.
 </details>

 <details>